arakis/i3-window-cycler/README.md

        # bindsym --release $alt exec --no-startup-id ~/.config/i3/i3-window-cycler/i3-window-cycler.py --command finish; mode "default"
    }
    ```

-   Replace `<your-username>` with your actual GitHub username if you haven’t already.

    Feel free to customize the keybindings to suit your workflow.
 Since the cycler picks up the latest focused window when you release the Alt key, you can tailor the keybindings to your preferences.